muralikarumuru/beautiful-jekyll/_posts/2021-06-21-databricks-mount-adls.md

 if not any(mount.mountPoint == mount_point_name for mount in dbutils.fs.mounts()):
     dbutils.fs.mount(source = adls_source,mount_point = mount_point_name,extra_configs = configs)
+{% endhighlight %}

 Let's write sample data to adls using the mount point.
 ![write-data-adls](../img/blog/databricksmountadls/9-write-data-adls.PNG)

 Let's read data from adls using the mount point.
 ![write-data-adls](../img/blog/databricksmountadls/10-read-data-adls.PNG)

 Congratulations!!! you have successfully created mount point to securely and easily access data from azure data lake storage.